AkCodes23/Codebot-Hackathon/README.md

 > A voice-powered, multilingual AI assistant built to serve India's rural farming communities with crop advice, market rates, weather alerts, and financial tools — even offline.

 ---
+## 🌾 Why KisaanVaani?

+Over 100M farmers in India face:
+- ❌ Lack of reliable crop information in native languages
+- ❌ Internet inaccessibility in remote areas
+- ❌ Limited access to mandi rates, government schemes, or predictive alerts

+**KisaanVaani** is built to solve this — using cutting-edge AI, but with a human-first design.

 ## 🎯 Vision